Integrated Sanitary Master Plan

 Our sanitary sewers are an untapped source of thermal energy, how might the City of Kitchener integrate wastewater heat recovery into the Integrated Sanitary Master Plan in co-operation with the Region and other cities?
 This exploratory report on wasterwater heat recovery (prepared for WR Community Energy by KEB Engineering) includes thermal maps for Kitchener.
 How actionable are these recommendations?
 Link: https://wrcommunityenergy.ca/wp-content/uploads/2021/11/Waste-Water-Heat-Recovery-Report-FINAL.pdf

-Hayley asked almost 2 years ago
+Hayley asked over 2 years ago

 Thank you for your interest, and for mentioning the Wastewater Heat Recovery in Waterloo Region report.